 Total Time: 1 hour

-A recipe for the uber-popular Buckeye candies - balls of sweetened peanut butter dipped in chocolate.
+The classic!
+Sweetened balls of peanut butter dipped in chocolate.

 1 cup unsalted butter, at room temperature